 Also, the "40000" part was there originally to mean that this was the future of Warhammer Fantasy Battle.
 Now that the two games have been set in completely different universes, that connection is completely lost.

 The "40,000" part is perhaps less of a relic if one considers it as referring to the entire ten-thousand year period starting with a 4, rather than narrowly as just the 41st millennium.
 However, the "Warhammer" bit most definitely is an artifact title, since the titular bludgeoning weapon is very little in evidence in 40k.
-Oh, there are plenty of hammers to go round in the 41st millennium, but the Warhammer of the title in the original Warhammer is Ghal Maraz, the Hammer of Sigmar.
+Oh, there are plenty of hammers to go round in the 41st millennium, but the Warhammer of the title in the original Warhammer is Ghal Maraz, the Hammer of Sigmar (although even that was a later addition).
 No equivalent eponymous weapon has yet been detailed for 40k, though recent editions of the rulebook have started to put an actual hammer on the cover, which is progress!

 Magic: The Gathering.
 "The Gathering" was intended to be the name of the first game, and later expansions would add a corresponding subtitle, such as Magic: Ice Age.
 However, the creators eventually realized it would be bad for gameplay if cards from different sets had different logos on the backs, and once they were stuck printing "the Gathering" on every card, putting too much effort into subtitles that people would rarely see seemed like a waste.